Today you’ll learn how to squirt when alone as well as how to make yourself squirt when you’re with your man.

 My advice is to experiment with all 3 of these things to see what works for you.

-Question: Fluid flowed/gushed, but I didn’t squirt a stream of fluid.
+Question: Fluid flowed/gushed, but I didn’t squirt a stream of liquid.
 Why not?

 Question: My man wants me to squirt for him, but I can’t.
 What should I do?